Tryon and Associates

 • Walkthrough Feedback - When using Structured Walkthroughs as a quality review process, it is important to provide the presenter with a list of potential problems found during the session.
 This simple form has done the trick for many years.

-PROCESSES: We have defined several critical processes that are helpful when managing a project.
+PROCESSES: I have defined several critical processes that are helpful when managing a project.

 • Change Management Process - Once a Project Charter has been approved, this process is critical for managing the necessary, and often unpredictable, shifts and revisions that will be encountered.
 (11/25/98)